smartboxgroup/smartbox-skeleton/docs/pages/_introduction/3esb.md

 ---
-name: Introduction to Enterprise Integration Patterns
+name: Introduction to Enterprise Service Bus
 permalink: introduction/esb
 ---

-# Introduction to an Enterprise Service bus
+# Introduction to an Enterprise Service Bus

 ## Why use an ESB